 A balanced granular fertilizer, such as a 3-3-3 NPK formula, can be applied every 2-4 weeks throughout the growing season.
 This provides plenty of nutrition for your plants.
 Lightly scratch the fertilizer into the soil around the base of the plants and water it in well.

 It’s also an option to use manures or composted plant material as a fertilizer, provided that it’s well-aged.
 This provides slightly-less nutrition to your plants but improves the soil overall.

 For a chive plant, pruning is more about harvesting than plant maintenance.
 But that doesn’t mean you shouldn’t prune!
 In fact, pruning can help spur additional growth if it’s done right.

 Since we’re going to discuss harvesting in a bit, let’s focus on maintenance for the moment.
 Deadheading spent flowers ensures that your plants look healthy.
 It also reduces the likelihood of seed spread outside of your planting area.

 When chives go dormant, some of their leaves will turn yellow.
 Trim these off close to the ground and compost them.
 If your plant experiences a disease or pest damage, you can also prune off these leaves, but be sure to avoid composting diseased material.

 Using your fingertips, dust off excess soil and then gently pull apart clumps of 3-5 bulblets.
 Make sure each clump has a good root system, then replant the clusters of bulbs in a similar well-drained soil.

-Now that you know how to care for your chives, let’s talk about how to harvest them properly.
-You’ll be able to enjoy their mild onion flavor immediately, but we’ll also talk storage too!
+Now that you know how to grow chives let’s talk about how to harvest them properly.
+You’ll be able to enjoy their mild onion flavor immediately, but we’ll talk storage too!